stanford-policylab/opp/py/data_readme_template.md

 ## Statewide, TN
 **Data notes**:
-- The data contain only citations, so we exclude Tennessee from our analysis.
+- The data contain only citations.
 - The codes in the `CNTY_NBR` field represent counties ordered alphabetically.
 - `location` is a concatenation of raw fields `UP_STR_HWY` (highway/street) and `MLE_MRK_NBR` (mile marker).
 It would be possible to map the highway and mile